Volume 40 - Issue 36 - September 9, 2021

 Scope of Services to be Performed

-The inspectors must be capable of inspecting any work on the project, which includes grading, subgrade/base, concrete, HMA roadway, HMA plant, base, bridges, RCB, Signing, seeding, erosion control, pavement marking, traffic control, CMS or AASHTOWare data entry, all project records, all project paperwork, and final paperwork, etc. Project records and paperwork including but not limited to: diary, pay quantities, certifications, sample identifications, change orders, pay estimates, monitoring subcontractor payments, and monitoring contractor’s payrolls, etc. Records and paperwork must be submitted accurately and timely.
-Provide inspectors as needed to ensure inspection and material testing for this project are done correctly.
-The number of required inspectors will fluctuate throughout the project depending on the contractor’s schedule and how they pursue the work.
-The consultant will provide a lead inspector for structures, a lead inspector for grading and a lead inspector for HMA.
-The consultants will report directly to the KDOT project manager and are expected to serve as integral members of the Marion Construction Office.
-Consultants are expected to be experienced and able to work with minimal supervision.
-Consultants should also anticipate working with and providing training to newer KDOT employees.
-Work may be suspended for the winters and resume in springs.
+The project manager and inspectors must be capable of inspecting any work on the project, which includes grading, subgrade/base, concrete, HMA plant, HMA roadway, traffic control, seeding, erosion control, signing, CMS or AASHTOWare data entry, all project records, all project paperwork, and final paperwork, etc. Project records and paperwork including but not limited to: diary, pay quantities, certifications, sample identifications, change orders, pay estimates, monitoring subcontractor payments, and monitoring contractor’s payrolls, etc. Records and paperwork must be submitted accurately and timely.
+For project 106 KA-6092-01 provide project management and all inspectors as needed to ensure inspection and material testing for this project are done correctly.
+For project 31-70 KA-2365-01 KDOT anticipates a need for four or five inspectors to supplement KDOT staff but the number of required inspectors will fluctuate throughout the project depending on the contractor’s schedule and how they pursue the work.
 Provide all the equipment necessary to inspect and test materials.

 Instructions for Proposal